Getting paid to post on Instagram may sound like a dream job, but it’s surprisingly easy to achieve.

-Attaching the right hashtags to your posts make sure that your content is reaching the kinds of people that you want as followers.
+Attaching the right hashtags to your posts makes sure that your content reaches the kinds of people you want as followers.

 For example, if you are creating fitness-related posts but aren’t using any fitness-related hashtags, you’re making it virtually impossible for people in the Instagram fitness community to find your content.

 And while using high-volume general hashtags like #fitness is definitely a good start, if you don’t also include smaller, more specialized hashtags more specific to your individual posts, you risk having your posts constantly be drowned out by the hundreds of thousands of other posts using #fitness.

 For example, if you are posting a photo illustrating the correct way to perform a squat, in addition to using a hashtag like #fitness, you could also include a smaller hashtag like #squatforlife.
 This way, in addition to any general traffic you might get from #fitness, you’re also making your posts visible to a much more specific group of the fitness community who are more likely to appreciate your post about squat form.